 Treating Huntington’s Disease

-There is currently no cure for Huntington’s disease, and treatment primarily focuses on managing symptoms and improving quality of life for those affected.
+There is currently no cure for Huntington’s disease, and treatment primarily focuses on managing symptoms and improving the quality of life for those affected.
 Treatment may involve a multidisciplinary approach, including medication, therapy, and supportive care.

 Medications may be used to manage various symptoms of the disease, such as chorea (involuntary movements) or psychiatric symptoms like depression or anxiety.
 These medications may include antipsychotics, antidepressants, or drugs that target specific neurotransmitters in the brain.